cucumber-attic/website/apps/dynamic/views/_posts/intro-to-bdd-and-tdd.md

 ## What is BDD?

-I showed you a nice little diagram about, I waffled on about it for 3 or 4 minutes but TDD is quite contained.
+I showed you a nice little diagram about, I defined TDD quite quickly and it's quite contained.
 BDD, however, is extremely uncontained; it’s sort of weird.
 No one is quite sure what it means.
 [Matt Wynne](https://twitter.com/mattwynne) who works with me in Cucumber Limited and has been working BDD for a while, has tried to distill it down and he’s come up with this sentence.
 >“BDD practitioners explore, discover, define, then drive out the desired behaviour of software using conversations, concrete examples, and automated tests.”